score-spec/docs/content/en/docs/Get started/score-compose-hello-world.md

 {{% alert %}}

-> If at any point you need help, run `score-compose --help` from your terminal window.
+> If at any point you need help, run `score-compose --help` from your terminal.

 {{% /alert %}}